Content house: History

 The Clubhouse For the Boys in Los Angeles was based in a 7,000sq ft house valued at $8 million.
 The occupants of the house were expected to post three to five videos a week to social media accounts linked to the Clubhouse in exchange for free room and board.
 The house was owned by external investors who took up to 20% of the earnings of the occupants.

 The house had House Rules listed on a whiteboard, which included exhortations to refrain from drinking alcohol between Sunday and Thursday and to "finish brand deliverables before inviting guests".

 The popularity of collab houses arose at the same time as the burgeoning COVID-19 pandemic in the United States.
-Swanson felt that several articles in The New York Times about the collab houses had characterized their residents as "incorrigible Dionysians" as a result of the disparity between their lifestyle and the demands of the public health emergency.
+The reporter felt that several articles in The New York Times about the collab houses had characterized their residents as "incorrigible Dionysians" as a result of the disparity between their lifestyle and the demands of the public health emergency.

 A January 2020 article in The New York Times described Los Angeles as "home to a land rush" of collab houses.
 Hype House, a collective of content creators was set in a 'Spanish-style mansion perched at the top of a hill on a gated street' with a 'a palatial backyard, a pool and enormous kitchen, dining and living quarters' and was home to four members of the group.

 Hype House was formed in December 2019, TikTok videos tagged #hypehouse had accrued 100 million views by January 2020.

 On April 22, 2021, Netflix announced that it was in production of a reality television series entitled The Hype House, which is set at the content house of the same name.
 The Hype House is set to star various content creators such as Nikita Dragun, Lil Huddy (also known as Chase Hudson), and Thomas Petrou.
 Reception to the announcement on social media was mostly negative, with some Netflix subscribers threatening to cancel their subscriptions if the series was aired.